bala2it4u/dmh/index.md

 ```
 //Add this code in your startup project selected in UI
-using Autofac;//optional based on reliever you are using
+using Autofac;//optional based on dependency resolver you are using

 namespace LuckyHome//do change else we cannot find
 {